BIS Banking in Asia Pacific

 Reserve management workshops

-The Asian Office's Regional Treasury organises a reserves and risk management workshop every year in the region.
+Together with its partners in the region and beyond, the Asian Office organises a reserves and risk management workshop every year in the region.

 These knowledge-sharing events are conducted to facilitate the exchange of information among reserve managers and promote the development of investment and risk management capabilities at central banks.